jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 ## Going full cycle

 The dotCloud container engine started as a simple, standalone CLI tool.
-It was augmented with a collection of "sidekicks" daemons, each providing a little bit of extra functionality.
+It was augmented with a collection of "sidekick" daemons, each providing a little bit of extra functionality.
 Eventually, this architecture showed its limits.
 The first version of the Docker Engine gathered all the features that were deemed necessary in a single daemon.
 Too many features?
 I don't think so; precisely because these features made the success of Docker.
 The first versions